 Then there is another argument pertaining to the supply chain.
 Samsung is among the largest manufacturers of smartphones in the world by volume, and making chips to satisfy Samsung's demands could easily be the sole focus of a chip-maker.
 Likewise, dependency plays a part too: if there are problems at Qualcomm, Samsung can step in and equip a market with Exynos chips.

 The split also allows Samsung to attack the market on two fronts and establish what works best and why.
 Not to mention that there is reportedly an existing contract between Samsung and Qualcomm that both sides are still committed to.
 In any case, it is unlikely that Samsung could produce enough Exynos chips for all of their devices, even if they weren't tied to Qualcomm.

-Now that you have sort of understand why Samsung continues with this policy of using different SoCs on its same flagship models let us now come to the burning question.
+Now that you have sort of understood why Samsung continues with this policy of using different SoCs on its same flagship models let us now come to the burning question.

-Which of these two SoCs offer better performance on Samsung flagships
+Which of these two SoCs offers better performance on Samsung flagships